 For the past year, I have been focusing on supporting my liver and gallbladder.
 This includes supplementing with Beta-TCP, a concentrated beet juice supplement that helps thin the bile.
 Bile is a "river of toxins" made in the liver and stored in the gallbladder; it's released from the gallbladder when trigger by proper digestion and the presence of healthy fats.
 Your body conveniently recycles and re-uses it to emulsify and digest fats (That's right!
 Fats don't magically clog your arteries.
 There's a whole mechanical and chemical digestive process that breaks them down into molecules that do really important things that build healthy cell membranes and make hormones,)

 I also increased my beet consumption, but some days I love beets and some days I would rather literally eat anything else so I choose to supplement with Beta-TCP.
-I also use Livotrit Plus, which is has liver-supporting herbs.
+I also use Livotrit Plus, an ayurvedic formula which is has liver supporting herbs.
 I LNTed well for both of these.
 Other ways I have been supporting liver health is by drinking more water with minerals, eating more leafy greens, and drinking my cholorphyll elixir.

 After a little over a year, I went back to my first yoga class.
 We were instructed to put our hands behind our back.
 I got my towel ready, assuming I would need to modify, but to my surprise, I was able to clasp my hands together.
 Then we were instructed to put our hands in an Anjali Mudra, similar to a prayer gesture, behind our back.